Please click on the links below to jump to any particular illness.

 Major depression should not be confused with Adjustment disorder (also referred to as reactive or situational depression, or situational affective disorder), a temporary condition triggered by life events or stressors, where individuals experience symptoms similar to those present in depression.
 Should the condition persist long after the stressor or its consequences have terminated, the affected individual should consult a doctor.

 Dysthymic disorder consists of a chronically depressed mood that occurs for most of the day for more days than not over a period of at least two years, without long, symptom-free periods.
 The symptoms are less severe than those seen in Major Depressive Disorder but they last longer.
+Individuals with dysthymic disorder report feeling a lack of productivity and a difficulty to enjoy activities and have fun.
 As a result of its prolonged nature, dysthymia can be very debilitating.
 Individuals with this disorder are also at high risk of experiencing an episode of major depression.

 Major Depressive Disorder with Seasonal Pattern Specifier (Previously Seasonal Affective Disorder): In the DSM-IV and DSM-5, Seasonal Affective Disorder (SAD) is no longer classified as a unique mood disorder, but as a specifier for recurrent major depressive disorder called “with seasonal pattern”.
 People experience depressive symptoms only at specific times of the year, most commonly during the winter months, where this might be casually referred to as the “winter blues”.